 We found 6 family medicine practitioners who accept Humana Platinum 500/HMO Premier near Monroe, WI.

-Dr. Elisabeth Anumu is a Monroe, WI physician who specializes in family medicine.
-Dr. Anumu is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Chris Smith is a Monroe, WI physician who specializes in family medicine.
+He is a graduate of A.T.
+Still University, Kirksville College of Osteopathic Medicine.
+In his practice, Dr. Smith focuses on mindfulness-based stress reduction (MBSR).
+Dr. Smith is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He is affiliated with the University of Wisconsin (UW) Health.

 Conditions / Treatments